 Habitat for Humanity of Greater Charlottesville was founded in 1991 as an affiliate of Habitat for Humanity International (click here to read HFHI's mission statement).
-Over the past two decades, we have built homes in partnership with more than 100 local low-income families.
-We also currently manage two trailer parks, and own the local Habitat Store, which raises money for Habitat homes by selling building products and other donated materials.
+Over the past two decades, we have built homes in partnership with more than 160 local low-income families.
+We also currently manage the Southwood Mobile Home Park and operate the local Habitat Store, which raises money for Habitat homes by selling building products and other donated materials.

 Our Mission Habitat for Humanity of Greater Charlottesville works to create simple, decent, affordable housing in partnership with low-income families, volunteers and the communities of greater Charlottesville.

 Our Service Area Habitat for Humanity of Greater Charlottesville builds in the city of Charlottesville and in Albemarle County.
 We also have chapters in Greene County and Louisa County and have built in Buckingham County.